A Framework for Enhancing Deep Neural Networks Against Adversarial Malware: Adversarial Malware Defense

-Putting the pieces together, we obtain Algorithm \ref{alg:train} for training individual classifiers.
-The training procedure consists of the following steps. (i) Given a training set $(X, Y)$, we randomly select a ratio $\Lambda$ of sub-features to the feature set, and then transform $X$ into ${\overline{X}}$ via the binarization technique discussed above. (ii) We sample a mini-batch $\{{\bf x}_i, y_i\}_{i=1}^N$ from $(\overline{X}, Y)$, and calculate the perturbations $\delta_{\mathbf{x} _i}$ and adversarial examples ${\bf x}'_i$ for ${\bf x}_i \in \{{\bf x}_i\}_{i=1}^N$ according to Lines 5-10 in Algorithm \ref{alg:train}. (iii) We pass the $\{{\bf x}'_i\}_{i=1}^N$ through the denoising autoencoder to compute the reconstruction loss with respect to the target $\{{\bf x}_i\}_{i=1}^N$ via Eq.\eqref{loss:dae}, and update the parameters of the denoising autoencoder. (iv) We pass both the $\{{\bf x}_i + \delta_{{\mathbf x}_i}\}_{i=1}^N$ and $\{{\bf x}_i\}_{i=1}^N$ through the neural networks to compute the classification error with respect to the ground-truth label $\{y_i\}_{i=1}^N$ via Eq.\eqref{loss:clf}, and update the parameters of the classifier via backpropagation.
+Algorithm \ref{alg:train} integrates all pieces for training individual classifiers.
+The training procedure consists of the following steps. (i) Given a training set $(X, Y)$, we randomly select a ratio $\Lambda$ of sub-features to the feature set, and then transform $X$ into ${\overline{X}}$ via the binarization discussed above. (ii) We sample a mini-batch $\{{\bf x}_i, y_i\}_{i=1}^N$ from $(\overline{X}, Y)$, and calculate adversarial examples ${\bf x}'_i$ for ${\bf x}_i \in \{{\bf x}_i\}_{i=1}^N$ according to Lines 5-9 in Algorithm \ref{alg:train}. (iii) We pass the $\{{\bf x}'_i\}_{i=1}^N$ through the denoising auto-encoder to compute the reconstruction loss with respect to the target $\{{\bf x}_i\}_{i=1}^N$ via Eq.\eqref{loss:dae}, and update the parameters of the denoising auto-encoder. (iv) We pass both the $\{{\bf x}_i + \delta_{{\mathbf x}_i}\}_{i=1}^N$ and $\{{\bf x}_i\}_{i=1}^N$ through the neural networks to compute the classification error with respect to the ground-truth label $\{y_i\}_{i=1}^N$ via Eq.\eqref{loss:clf}, and update the parameters of the classifier via backpropagation.
 Note that Steps (ii)-(iv) are performed in a loop.
 The output of the training algorithm is a neural network classifier.